FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Artificial_Reverberation.md

 ### **This is no ordinary reverb.**

-The SPAT Reverb is a true acoustic modeling multi-channel reverb, not just a so-called true stereo reverb.
+The SPAT Reverb is a true acoustic modelling multi-channel reverb, not just a so-called true stereo reverb.
 Despite its internal complexity, the user is invited to morph and modulate the characteristics of the virtual acoustics.
 To make this process fluid and natural, the parameter controls have been carefully designed so that they do not glitches.
 This invites continuous parametric modulation ideas, for designing out of this world reverberant spaces, in realtime.